teamputtygen/hn-docs/docs/researcher/orchestration/batch-clusters.rst

 An example SlipStream application for a `Slurm cluster`_ is provided.
 This example deploys a fully functioning Slurm cluster with one master node and multiple workers (two by default).
-All the nodes participate in an NFS file system exported by the master node.
+All the nodes participate in an NFS file system exported by the master node for the **tuser** account.

 To deploy the cluster, navigate to the "slurm-cluster" application within Nuvla and click the ``Deploy...`` action.
 You can choose which